Human Anti Mouse Antibody

 Specimen retention time is determined by the policy of the reference laboratory.
 Contact the Sendout Laboratory with any questions.

-Sent to ARUP Laboratories, Salt Lake City, UT, forwarded to Quest Diagnostics, Cypress, CA.
+Sent to ARUP Laboratories, Salt Lake City, UT, forwarded to Quest Diagnostics, San Juan Capistrano, CA.

 Results available in 8-18 days.